 Ask your doctor or pharmacist for advice if you are not sure of how to use the inhaler, although they will normally demonstrate how to use it if this is the first time you have ever been prescribed one.

-Is it safe to buy a Ventolin inhaler online?
+Is it safe to use Salbutamol for a long time?